 To learn more about our refill program click here.

 TIP: You will see a ‘REFILLABLE’ icon on all our product labels that are refillable.
 Unfortunately at this time we cannot refill anything in a jar.

 Note: We can also now refill clay powders, bath salts, beeswax pellets and more.

-Get 10% off retail price for all refills!
-(Only available in-store)
+Of course!
+You'll get 10% off retail price for all refills (only available in-store).

 Essential oils are highly concentrated, volatile (the tendency of a substance to vaporize) oils extracted from various parts of plants.
 They are called ‘essential’ oils because they contain the ‘essence’ of the plant material.

 Essential oils are powerful and have various therapeutic properties.
 Aromatherapy is the art and science of using essential oils on the physical, psychological and emotional state within the body.
 They are generally extracted by steam distillation but there are other processes including, cold expression, solvent extraction, co2 extraction and more.

 Inhalation: Essential oils contain tiny molecules, when inhaled are able to reach the olfactory system of the brain in the limbic system.
 The limbic system is linked to memories, emotions, hormones, sexuality and heart rate.
 An aromatherapy diffuser is the most efficient way to release essential oils into the air.

 You can also just inhale directly from the bottle for immediate effects or add 5-15 drops to your ultrasonic diffuser, ceramic diffuser, scentball or car diffuser.

 Absorption through the skin: Essential oil molecules are also able to penetrate the skin and pass into capillary blood.
 You always want to dilute them before application by adding a small amount (see blending chart) to a carrier oil, lotion or other medium.